 A lot of translation software feels like a control room.
 Chuchotage is named for the opposite feeling: a quiet whisper of meaning arriving at the right moment.

 That is why the name stayed.
-Chuchotage is unusual enough to search, specific enough to remember, and honest about the app's purpose: personal realtime speech translation without ads, analytics, or a hosted Chuchotage backend for normal use.
+Chuchotage is unusual enough to search, specific enough to remember, and honest about the app's purpose: personal live translation without ads, tracking, or saved transcripts.